 -William Easterly in his book– The Tyranny of Experts,

-Actions at improving, rather, manipulating economic development in developing countries have been largely determined by indicators crafted, measured and used by multilateral organizations such as the United Nations, the World Bank and the International Monetary Fund.
+Actions at improving, rather, manipulating economic development in developing countries have been largely determined by indicators crafted, measured and used by multilateral organizations such as the United Nations, the World Bank, and the International Monetary Fund.
 Very often though, these indicators are not as diagnostic as they are acclaimed to be.
-A government that makes policy decisions merely on the basis of this will therefore be making the same mistake as a doctor makes who treats a patient on the basis of his present symptoms without reference to neither his medical history, a scientific test nor the patient’s own opinion.
+A government that makes policy decisions merely on the basis of this will at times be making the same mistake as a doctor makes who treats a patient on the basis of his present symptoms without reference to neither his medical history, a scientific test nor the patient’s own opinion.

 Nigeria ranked 169 out of 190 countries surveyed on the World Bank’s Ease of Doing Business Report.
-While majority of African countries had drastic improvement, Nigeria moved only one place.
-In it’s response to this report, the Federal Government under President Muhammadu Buhari inagurated the Presidential Enabling Business Environment Council around September 2016.
+While the majority of African countries had drastic improvement, Nigeria moved only one place.
+In it’s response to this report, the Federal Government under President Muhammadu Buhari inaugurated the Presidential Enabling Business Environment Council around September 2016.
 The council deployed a 60-Day National Action Plan on Ease of Doing Business which was implemented from February 21, 2017 to April 21, 2017.

 The council’s primary goal is to move Nigeria 20 places upwards on the (World Bank’s) Ease of Doing Business Index.
-Altough the index has been criticized by many (for instance, a study commissioned by the Norwegian government registered worry that many countries may find it easier to change their ranking in Doing Business than to change the underlying business environment); the Nigeiran PEBEC highlighted 8 Action Points as it’s Priority Areas.
+Although the index has been criticized by many (for instance, a study commissioned by the Norwegian government registered worry that many countries may find it easier to change their ranking in Doing Business than to change the underlying business environment); the Nigeiran PEBEC highlighted 8 Action Points as it’s Priority Areas.
 They are:

 - Starting a Business